-Boost your business acumen, analytics capabilities, consulting skills and become a HR BP 2.0.
+Keep your skills relevant by boosting your business acumen, analytics capabilities, and consulting skills to become a HRBP 2.0

 - Flexible hours during summer months: Adopting summer hours, such as half-days on Fridays, can boost employee morale, and studies show it doesn’t affect how much work gets done throughout the week.
 This can be a great way to keep your employees in high spirits.
 Remote work days is another alternative that allows flexibility for your workers.
 Flextime in general (and not just during the summer months) is a great way to boost employee morale and productivity by the way.

 - Relax your in-office vibes throughout the summer: Try adopting a more casual dress code during summer months — this will also help your employees beat the heat and avoid getting weariness from business attire.
 You can also try relaxing your pet policy, and allow employees to bring their pooches in during the summer months.

 - Ditch tradition: You need to get creative to keep employees engaged.
 Making work fun by hosting offsite meetings and team building events is a great way to do just that and since you’re likely to have more free time in summer months than you do in busy fall, this is a great season to host some fun department events.